shravani2035/duke-rag-guided-project/README.md

-# This repository is forked from Alfredo Deza as part of a guided project
+_This repository is forked from Alfredo Deza as part of a guided project_

-\n

 # Introduction to Retrieval Augmented Generation